 You can see the edited down version of that video, and more videos about our products and business on our website: https://www.roshambobaby.com/pages/see-em-bend

 Please tell us about Ro·Sham·Bo Baby.

 Little People Deserve Big People Shades.
 Our bendable kids' glasses block 100% of uva/b/c rays and are Italian made, not from China or Taiwan like our competitors.
 The specially formulated flexible but durable and soft material is BPA-free, lead-free, latex free, and specially designed for baby’s use and abuse. we even mold our logos into the design to avoid unnecessary paint.
 They are virtually indestructible. if you or your kids manage to break them, we replace them no questions asked.

 We also offer a full lens replacement guarantee for lost or scratched lenses.
 They are ultra light (so light they can float!) and even prescription ready!
-In fact, in 2017 we launched our online prescription fulfillment service, kind of like Warby Parker for kids.
+In fact, in 2017 we launched our online prescription fulfillment service.
 Parents can get their kids unbreakable frames for less than $100.
 Plus, because of the soft material, kids can swap their prescription lenses into as many different frames colors as they want, so they can always have a pair of bendable kids' glasses to match their outfit or mood!
 We can do clear lenses, tinted, polarized, even Transitions lenses!

 Despite all of these advantages, our price point is right in line with our major competitors that make their products in China.
 We are incredibly proud of the quality of our product, the fact that we do everything in-house here in our Vista office: customer service, inventory, packing, shipping, social media, all of it.
 We are also so proud that we can employ talented recent grads from USD and Cal State San Marcos to work with us, not to mention a young man on the autism spectrum who helps construct our packaging!